 Studying social and cultural studies at Murdoch will give you the skills, insights and knowledge to think deeply about the past in order to create real, lasting change for the future.

 Past graduates have gone on to investigate and author books about prisoners of war, been involved in disaster recovery efforts, and even become mayor.

-If you're keen to find out how your thinking can make a difference to the way societies functions, join us at Open Day on Sunday 28 July.
+If you're keen to find out how your thinking can make a difference to the way societies functions, check out our Social & Cultural Studies courses.